 You'll get free enrollment in NTEN’s Nonprofit Technology Professional Certificate.
 After the cohort ends, you'll also continue to have access to the materials and online community space.

-Thanks to Ford Foundation, participants who complete the cohort are eligible for additional cash awards to advance their technology project.
+Thanks to the Ford Foundation, participants who complete the cohort are eligible for additional cash awards to advance their technology project.

 Apply for the cohort